Harvest (Neil Young album)

-Harvest is the fourth studio album by Canadian-American musician Neil Young, released on February 15, 1972, by Reprise Records, catalogue number MS 2032.
+Harvest is the fourth studio album by Canadian-American musician Neil Young, released on February 15, 1972, by Reprise Records.
 It featured the London Symphony Orchestra on two tracks and vocals by guests David Crosby, Graham Nash, Linda Ronstadt, Stephen Stills, and James Taylor.
 It topped the Billboard 200 album chart for two weeks, and spawned two hit singles, "Old Man", which peaked at No. 31 on the US Billboard Hot 100, and "Heart of Gold", which reached No. 1.
 It was the best-selling album of 1972 in the United States.

 The album has been described as "[contain[ing] some of the most arresting imagery of Young's career to date".
 According to The Times deputy features editor Burhan Wazir, the album "evoked both the dying optimism of San Francisco's counterculture movement and the burgeoning cynicism of the Watergate generation."

-The album has since remained Neil Young's signature album as well as his best selling.
+The album has since remained Young's signature album as well as his best selling.
 In 2015, Harvest was inducted into the Grammy Hall of Fame.

 Background

 In 1970, Young released both Déjà Vu with Crosby, Stills, Nash & Young and his third solo album, After the Gold Rush.
 The year also saw Young tour as a solo act and with both CSNY and his collaborators Crazy Horse.
 In the fall of 1970, Young released After the Gold Rush, divorced his wife Susan Acevedo, and purchased Broken Arrow Ranch in Redwood City, California, where he would live for the next four decades.
 While renovating his new home, Young injured his back, limiting his mobility and ability to perform electric guitar.
 Around the same time, Young would also begin his relationship with actress Carrie Snodgress.
 Young's new home and romantic relationship would inspire several new songs.

 After completing After the Gold Rush, Young promoted the album through a series of solo acoustic concerts.
 After playing Carnegie Hall in December 1970, Young returned to his ranch for a break in touring.
 While picking up a slab of walnut, Young injured his back, which prevented him from standing up while performing, limiting him to playing acoustic music.
-Young explains in an August 1975 interview with Cameron Crowe for Rolling Stone:
+Young explains in an August 1975 interview with Cameron Crowe for Rolling Stone that due to herniated discs, he was frequently in hospitals between After the Gold Rush and Harvest.
+He "didn't have any contact" since he could not move well, but David Crosby visited him, and it took 45 minutes to get to the studio, which was only 400 yards from his house.
+Most of Harvest was recorded in a brace, with "Are You Ready for the Country", "Alabama", and "Words" being done after his disc removal surgery.